ezstaking/website-content/content/en/faq/5-troubleshooting-and-support/1-how-do-i-contact-support.md

 * Telegram
 * Discord

-We're committed to providing timely and helpful support to ensure your staking experience is seamless and enjoyable.
+We’re committed to providing timely and helpful support to ensure your staking experience is seamless and enjoyable.